 The older population are unfortunately not immune from disordered eating.
 I have seen many examples of disordered eating.
 I saw clients at risk of malnutrition or had malnutrition that resisted treatment for malnutrition due to the ‘dieting mentality’.
 Sadly, many people would rather die from malnutrition that becoming ‘fat’.

 The risk of loneliness increases

 Loneliness is a contributor to poor nutrition.
 Often food is the first thing that suffers when people are lonely.
-I can only image how these clients must feel day in and day out preparing meals purely for themselves.
-They often said “food becomes a chore”.
-These older individuals may be lonely because of being widowed, having no family or even having family who are too busy to visit or living too far away/interstate.
-Services like Meals on Wheels is a great for these people, however, it is very common for them to consume the one meal throughout the whole day.
+I can only imagine how these clients must feel day in and day out preparing meals purely for themselves.
+They often said, “food becomes a chore”.
+These older individuals may be lonely because of being widowed, having no family or even having family who is too busy to visit or living too far away/interstate.
+Services like Meals on Wheels is great for these people, however, it is very common for them to consume the one meal throughout the whole day.
 Finances and poor appetite are usually driving forces.
 And again, the risk of malnutrition further increases.

 The priorities of ageing well with good nutrition is to maintain a social network with friends and family, eat a balanced diet from the ‘what‘ and ‘how‘ of nutrition, without disordered eating.
 When these eating and lifestyle behaviours are in place, your muscle mass will be adequately fueled therefore reducing your risk of falling and developing malnutrition.